Skip to content

 While the truth is, no matter how small a car accident is, an injury is always possible.

-The most common injuries sustained in smaller vehicle collisions are soft tissue damage, which could potentially cause on-going arthritic issues.
+The most common injuries sustained in smaller vehicle collisions are soft tissue damage, which could potentially cause ongoing arthritic issues.

 It is also possible that in smaller less damaging auto accidents, that larger injuries can occur.

-Overall, whiplash and similar injuries are far more common in car accidents with little to no damage to the vehicle.
+Overall, whiplash and similar injuries are far more common in car accidents, with little to no damage to the vehicle.

 3. If you don't feel pain immediately, then you are not injured from the crash.

-After a severe car accident, most people will feel pain from their injuries immediately, but this not always the case.
+After a severe car accident, most people will feel pain from their injuries immediately, but this is not always the case.

 When your body is put in a dangerous situation, your adrenaline kicks in, and you may not even notice that you are injured right away.
-Some injuries will even take days, weeks, or months to show symptoms.
+Some injuries will why take days, weeks, or months to show symptoms.

 Therefore, when they return to daily life and activities, they begin to notice all of their injuries and pain.